 Absentee ballot applications may be found on Galvin’s website.

-Early voting for the March 3, 2020 Presidential Primaries will be available to all Massachusetts voters February 24-28.
+Early voting for the March 3, 2020 Presidential Primaries was available to all Massachusetts voters February 24-28.
 No excuse is required.
 You may cast your early ballot in person at any early voting location in your city or town.

 Early Voting in Needham will include one evening session, Tuesday, Feb 25 7pm-9pm.
 Source: http://www.needhamma.gov/4820/Early-Voting—Presidential-Primary

 If you prefer to cast your ballot by mail, you may submit an early ballot application to your local election official.
 Early ballots will be mailed at the beginning of the early voting period, no earlier than February 24th.

 Voter Registration/Party Affiliation Deadline Feb 12

 The deadline to register to vote or change party affiliation was February 12.
 It is important to know your party affiliation before the deadline, because it determines in which party primary you may vote.